 Winston Churchill said: "Dogs look up to us, cats look down on us.
 Give me a pig!
 He looks you in the eye and treats you as an equal."
 But the relationship between pig and human is a complicated one.

 The pig is a living metaphor for all that is filthy, ugly, shameful and sinful.
-The pig is cast out – or more accurately, penned in, carefully concealed from the human gaze.
+The pig is a cast out – or more accurately, penned in - carefully concealed from the human gaze.
 Industrially farmed pigs never have the experience of lumbering out into the fresh spring air after being shut in for half a year like cows, and few people seem to care.
 At the same time, the pig is an invaluable medical model for the human body.
-And it is the animal we have eaten most of in the past fifty years.To get to the bottom of its essence and its mysteries, Kristoffer Hatteland Endresen cared for a litter of pigs from birth to slaughter in Jæren’s intensive pork industry.
+It is also the animal we have eaten most of in the past fifty years.To get to the bottom of its essence and its mysteries, Kristoffer Hatteland Endresen cared for a litter of pigs from birth to slaughter in Jæren’s intensive pork industry.
 The result is a fascinating tale of appetite and aversion, meat and morals.
 And of a question that has haunted us across the ages: where, in fact, is the dividing line between humans and animals?

 "Video of Kristoffer Hatteland Endresen presenting A Little Like Us: https://www.youtube.com/watch?v=7BatsPbtLcA